mainoo-smith/DevSecOps_labs/modules/week-01/1_GUIDED_LAB.md

 Simulate how real teams use Git to collaborate, review code, and protect critical branches.

 ---
+The project should already have git initialized.
+Continue with step 2.
+Otherwise, start from step 1 to initialize a git project.

 ## 🧪 Step 1: Initialize the Git Project